How to Start a Plastic Surgery Practice: A Step-by-Step Guide

 State medical license and DEA registration

-Office Location and Facility Planning
+Office Location & Facility Planning

 Choose the Right Space